RayP2P/php-signaler/README.md

 Written in full pure PHP.
 High performance and support cluster.

-## Free Open Signal Service
+## Free Public Signal Service

+Websocket Address: wss://free.freesignal.net

-We are maintain a open and free signal service for everybody.
+We are maintain a public and free signal service for everybody.

 Currently we use